Priority Issues – 118th Congress, 1st Session (2023)

 - Clarifying and advocating for inclusive copyright-eligible and patent-eligible subject matter in computer software, business method, and diagnostic methods;

 - Promoting protection of exclusive rights alternative to patents and copyrights, including design rights and data exclusivity; and

 - Encouraging U.S. Patent & Trademark Office (USPTO) operations that enhance patent examination quality and reduce pendency, to protect the rights of inventors and the public.

-- Proposing new continuing education incentives for technology professionals, to maintain their core competencies and competitiveness;
+- Proposing new continuing education incentives for technology professionals, at all levels;

 - Supporting tax and other incentives to retrain engineers and displaced, skilled high-tech workers;

 - Enacting legislation to enable business associations and professional societies to offer affordable national health insurance plans for members and their families;